cpwo-ou/ontology-online-harms/README.md

 ## Acknowledgements
 This project is being developed and maintained by to the Centre for Protecting Women Online [(CPWO)](https://university.open.ac.uk/centres/protecting-women-online/).
-We would like to extend our gratitude to Professor Oscar Corcho from Universidad Politécnica de Madrid for his invaluable expertise and guidance during the development of this ontology.

 ## Authors
 - Development and maintenance